jugka/jugka-site/_posts/events/2016-11-03-retropi-reloaded.markdown

 location: synyx
 ---

-The RetroPi is a custom-designed handheld console using a Raspberry Pi with a pure Java software stack for emulation and graphics.
-In this rework of the original RetroPi console, we go broader and bigger!

-While 8-bit consoles like the NES are a lot of fun, the C64 (Commodore 64) was a real hacker’s machine.
-And 3D printing is suitable for building a small handheld console, but what if you want to automate prototyping of a full-size arcade console?

-In this talk we update the RetroPi to support C64 applications and emulate the C64 Joystick using the Pi4J library.
-Also, we convert the design to use a wood enclosure milled with a CNC Router.
-CNC Routers are the analog of 3D printers with the ability to remove material with full automation and repeatability.
-They are also available in many different formats allowing detailed engraving or large format cutting to build things in life size.
+In this session I will walk you through how to build your own retro handheld console that is powered by Java, runs on a Raspberry Pi, and is printed on a 3D printer.
+Some of the topics that we will cover along the journey include:

+ *  Hacking Java on the Raspberry Pi
+ *  Rigging input devices with Pi4J
+ *  Insane performance tuning on the JVM
+ *  Why your boss (or SO) needs to buy you a 3D printer!

+And of course your retro gaming mettle will be put to the test, so make sure to dust off your old 8 and 16 bit consoles to prepare.

-This presentation is the most fun you can have while still legitimately “working” and will hopefully inspire you to start hacking the real world with Raspberry Pi and Java.
+This presentation is about the most fun you can have while still legitimately calling this conference “work”.
+In fact, I will hopefully inspire you to do your own creative “work” leveraging Java and Raspberry Pi to hack the real world.